 Today, I wanted to share with you some of my favorite tools that might just help you with your next furniture project.
 I know for me that having the right tools on hand makes all the difference.
 No, I don’t use every tool every time, but it’s good to know that I don’t have to stop what I’m doing and run to the hardware store in the middle of my project.
-That could cause lack of focus and we all know what happens when we lose focus.
+That could cause a lack of focus and we all know what happens when we lose focus.
 That’s called an incomplete project.
 Ha!
-Most furniture before painting needs some kind of repairs.
+Most furniture before painting needs some kind of repair.
 Some more than others.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 I can’t say enough how much my (CLICK HERE) Ryobi Drill comes in handy.
 Anywhere from removing old hardware to furniture repairing that needs a few screws.
 AND it’s cordless!
 No girly tools for me.
 I want the real deal!

-I’m pretty much a throw away gal when it comes to painting.
-I HATE clean ups!
+I’m pretty much a throwaway gal when it comes to painting.
+I HATE cleanups!
 But, I still like a (CLICK HERE) metal tray when I need to do some painting with a roller.
 It’s very simple actually, I use Walmart bags to line my tray.
 Always double bad, ha!
 Then just throw them away.

-A (CLICK HERE) 4 inch roller is perfect for most of my furniture projects.
+A (CLICK HERE) 4-inch roller is perfect for most of my furniture projects.
 It’s small and compact enough to get in tight spaces.
 I simply follow up with a brush to get in the corners.

 Distressed furniture finishes are very popular with the farmhouse style.
 These (CLICK HERE) sanding blocks make distressing easier to control.
 Orbital sanders can be hard to get specific distressing in just the right places.